Art Deco / Art Nouveau: the 1930s in Paris

 A collection of impressive architectural creations has since sprung up around this imposing building in the shape of open books.
 Many of the world’s leading architects have left their stamp here, including Norman Foster, Paul Chemetov, Wilmotte & Associés, Christian de Portzamparc and Ricardo Bofill.
 Alongside the new buildings and redeveloped industrial sites, the neighbourhood‘s existing architecture is also far from ordinary.

-Strolling through the streets, you might stumble upon the Planeix house designed by Le Corbusier and Pierre Jeanneret, built in 1924, the Les Frigos artists‘ community or the astonishing Masséna fire station and barracks, a brutalist-style construction dating back to the 1970s.
+Strolling through the streets, you might stumble upon the Planeix house designed by Le Corbusier and Pierre Jeanneret, built in 1924, be surprised by the curious silhouette of the two Frigos buildings housing creative workshops or the astonishing Masséna fire station and barracks, a brutalist-style construction dating back to the 1970s.

 Oscar Niemeyer or the beauty of curves